FestPackd tips

 The included breakfast at the Safari Lounge is a no-brainer.
 Start your day without thinking.
 Dinner isn't included, so plan to eat inside the festival grounds.
 Coachella has genuinely excellent food vendors, and exploring them is part of the experience.
 The late-night snacks back at the lounge are perfect for when you return.

-Bring your own cooler for drinks and snacks.
+Bring your own cooler for drinks and snacks

 Safari provides a lot, but having your own cooler stocked with your preferred drinks and snacks means you're not dependent on the included options.
 The tent has power outlets, so a small electric cooler works great.

-Add guests to bring the per-person cost down.
+Adding guests can lower the per-person cost

 Safari tents accommodate 2 people by default, but you can add up to 2 extra guests for an additional fee.
 A $10,000 package split across 4 people is around $2,500 each.
 Still premium, but more in line with what a nice hotel-plus-passes package would cost anyway.